symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 - The resources folder is **not yet available for download**.

-  .. note:: In the meantime, you can create your own test configuration :doc:`using-symbol-bootstrap` by running:
+  .. note:: In the meantime, **as a workaround**, you can create your own test configuration :doc:`using-symbol-bootstrap` on another machine by running:

      .. code-block:: bash

-        symbol-bootstrap config -p testnet -a peer
+        symbol-bootstrap config -p mainnet -a peer

      Retrieve the resources folder from ``target/nodes/peer-node/server-config/resources``.
 You can delete the ``target`` folder afterwards.